 PAMELA KARIMI: Biography

 Pamela Karimi is Assistant Professor of Art History.
 She earned her PhD in history and theory of art and architecture from MIT in 2009.
 Her primary field of research is art, architecture, and visual culture of the modern Middle East.
 Before joining the Art History faculty at UMass Dartmouth, Dr. Karimi taught at Brandeis University, NYU, Wellesley College, and Lawrenceville School.
 Karimi is the author of Domesticity and Consumer Culture in Iran: Interior Revolutions of the Modern Era (Routledge, 2013).
-She is the editor of H-AMCA, the online network of the Association of Modern and Contemporary Art of the Arab World, Iran, and Turkey and serves on the editorial team of the International Journal of Islamic Architecture.
+She formerly served as the editor of H-AMCA, the online network of the Association of Modern and Contemporary Art of the Arab World, Iran, and Turkey and was on the editorial team of the International Journal of Islamic Architecture.

 - Modern and contemporary art, architecture, and theory (with focus on the modern Middle East) | Gender and visual culture.